Royal Danish Air Force

-The Royal Danish Air Force (Flyvevåbnet) (RDAF) is the aerial warfare force of the Kingdom of Denmark and one of the four branches of the Danish Defence.
+The Royal Danish Air Force (Flyvevåbnet) (RDAF) is the aerial warfare force of the Kingdom of Denmark and one of the four branches of the Danish Armed Forces.
 Initially being components of the Army and the Navy, it was made a separate service in 1950.
 Its main purpose is to serve as enforcer of Danish airspace and to provide air support to Danish group troops on the battlefield.

 History

-The Royal Danish Air Force (RDAF) was formed as a military service independent from the army and navy in 1950 from the merger of the Danish Army Air Corps (Hærens Flyvertropper) founded on 2 July 1912 and the Danish Naval Air Service (Marinens Flyvevæsen) which had been founded on 14 December 1911.
+The Royal Danish Air Force (RDAF) was formed as a military service independent from the Royal Danish Army and Royal Danish Navy in 1950 from the merger of the Royal Danish Army Air Corps (Hærens Flyvertropper) founded on 2 July 1912 and the Royal Danish Naval Air Service (Marinens Flyvevæsen) which had been founded on 14 December 1911.
 All military aviation had been prohibited during the Nazi occupation from 1940 to 1945 and so as of V-E Day the Danish armed forces had no aircraft, but the Luftwaffe had built or expanded air bases in Denmark.

-The air force was led by Lieutenant General C.C.J.
-Førslev, who had previously served as a colonel in the army and as first commander of the Danish Army Air Corps.
-The national command was located at Værløse Air Base which also served as Command East, while Command West was located at Karup in central Jutland.
+The first Chief of the air force was Lieutenant General Carl Christian Jacob Førslev, who had previously served as a colonel in the army and as first commander of the Danish Army Air Corps.
+The national command was located at Værløse Air Base which also served as Command East, while Command West was located at Air Base Karup in central Jutland.
 Royal Air Force volunteer and former member of the Free Norwegian Forces in England, Kaj Birksted, was appointed chief of the flying staff.
 The rivalries and mutual disrespect between the established officer Førslev, who had never been in air combat himself, and the experienced fighter ace Birksted led to a series of misunderstandings which delayed the operationalization of the air force.
 Further, the East and West commands lacked experience and knowledge of the newly delivered Gloster Meteor and F-84 Thunderjet aircraft.

 The Danish armed forces received 38 surplus Supermarine Spitfire H. F. Mk.
 IXE and 3 P.R.Mk.
 XI in 1947–48 plus four additional airframes for ground instruction, which were operated by units of the Hærens Flyvertropper and Marinens Flyvevæsen prior to their merger, and by the Royal Danish Air Force until 1956, when the last examples were retired and all but two scrapped.

 One survived for a number of years in a children's playground.
 The one surviving instructional airframe was later restored to depict the number '401' Spitfire Mk.
 IX.
 This airplane is now preserved at Dansk Veteranflysamling at Stauning Airfield in Jutland.

 Pilot training was initially based at Avnø from May 1946 until 1951, when the school were transferred to the U.S. under the "Military Assistance Programme".
 The school at Avnø continued to conduct tests to choose the candidates for the American training programme.
 In 1947 the RDAF established a school for aircraft mechanics, based at Værløse Air Base.
 In 1951, the RDAF officers school was inaugurated at Rungstedlund north of Copenhagen, while airmen were educated at Værløse.